YuhengSun/reproduce_F/README.md

   --out sparrows_ys
 ```

-The parameters ```10 10 0.1``` were found in Francesco's thesis: “All loci within a 10kb window that showed linkage above 0.1 were removed”
+The parameters ```10 10 0.1``` were found in Francesco's thesis: “All loci within a 10kb window that showed linkage above 0.1 were removed”.

 This produced ```sparrows_ys.prune.in``` and ```sparrows_ys.prune.out```.

 #### Perform PCA